jasonjson/jasonjson.github.io/_posts/2017-01-03-python-notes.markdown

 # Object introspection

-`dir` returns a list of attributes and methods belonging to an object.
+* `dir` returns a list of attributes and methods belonging to an object.
-`type` returns the type of an object.
+* `type` returns the type of an object.
-`id` returns the unique ids of various objects.
+* `id` returns the unique ids of various objects.

 # Virtual Environment

-`Virtualenv` is a tool which allows us to make isolated python environments.
+* `Virtualenv` is a tool which allows us to make isolated python environments.
 [Read this](http://book.pythontips.com/en/latest/virtual_environment.html)

+# OS related:
+* `os.path.join(path, *paths)` Join one or more path components intelligently.
+The return value is the concatenation of path and any members of *paths with exactly one directory separator.

+* `os.walk(top, topdown=True, onerror=None, followlinks=False)` - Generate the file names in a directory tree by walking the tree either top-down or bottom-up.
+For each directory in the tree rooted at directory top (including top itself), it yields a 3-tuple (dirpath, dirnames, filenames).